lostsidewalk/composable-rss-app/README.md

 The ComposableRSS platform is comprised of four main components, thus this repository contains four submodules:

-composable-rss-api: provides HTTP-based REST access to the core syndicated web feed management capabilities of the entire platform
+**[composable-rss-api](https://github.com/lostsidewalk/composable-rss-api)**: provides HTTP-based REST access to the core syndicated web feed management capabilities of the entire platform

-composable-rss-engine: performs scheduled/periodic tasks, such as expiring posts, re-deploying feeds, etc.
+**[composable-rss-engine](https://github.com/lostsidewalk/composable-rss-engine)**: performs scheduled/periodic tasks, such as expiring posts, re-deploying feeds, etc.

-composable-rss-client: a browser application that provides internal users a way to access documentation, manage API keys, and view metrics related to their feeds.
+**[composable-rss-client](https://github.com/lostsidewalk/composable-rss-client)**: a browser application that provides internal users a way to access documentation, manage API keys, and view metrics related to their feeds.

-newsgears-rss: a feed server that can serve syndicated web feeds (RSS, ATOM, others) to your (external) users.
+**[newsgears-rss](https://github.com/lostsidewalk/newsgears-rss)**: a feed server that can serve syndicated web feeds (RSS, ATOM, others) to your (external) users.

 ## To self-host ComposableRSS: